RichardWareing/SmallDevRequests/Security_Requirements_Document.md

   }

   private getEncodedPAT(): string {
-    // PAT is retrieved from Key Vault, not stored in memory const pat = this.keyVaultService.getSecret('devops-pat-token');
+    // PAT is retrieved from Key Vault (production environment), not stored in memory const pat = this.keyVaultService.getSecret('devops-pat-token');
     return Buffer.from(`:${pat}`).toString('base64');
   }